16th International Conference on Marine Navigation and Safety of Sea Transportation TransNav 2025 Comes to an End at GMU

 During the opening ceremony, guests also listened to a specially prepared speech by the Minister for Infrastructure, Dr Arkadiusz Marchewka:

 I would also like to extend my sincere thanks to the organisers of this event for creating [...] a platform for experts from around the world to share scientific research, research that has a tangible impact on the maritime industry.
-I look forward with great interest to this year’s edition of the conference – the research results you have prepared concerning aspects of navigation, safety, and maritime transport will undoubtedly be a subject of discussions for many months, if not years to come.
+I look forward with great interest to this year’s edition of the conference – the research results you have prepared concerning aspects of navigation, safety, and maritime transport will undoubtedly be a subject of discussion for many months if not years to come.
 The insight you will present at this most innovative global conference will undoubtedly contribute to meeting the challenges currently facing the maritime transport sector.

 The three-day conference is aimed at researchers and specialists, providing a platform for the exchange of experiences and research findings related to navigation, maritime safety, and sea transport.
 The event addresses contemporary challenges related to waterborne transport, navigation, and shipping, as well as the mobility of people and goods in the context of energy, infrastructure, environmental protection, maritime safety, and economic issues.

-As part of the opening ceremony, HM The Rector, Professor Adam Weintrit presented awards which have been conferred annually since 2019.
-The Ulisses Award - for outstanding service and involvement in the activity and popularisation of The Nautical Institute, co-organiser of the event, was granted to Professor Vladimir Torskiy from Ukraine.
+As part of the opening ceremony, HM The Rector, Professor Adam Weintrit, presented awards which have been conferred annually since 2019.
+The Ulisses Award – for outstanding service and involvement in the activity and popularisation of The Nautical Institute, co-organiser of the event, was granted to Professor Vladimir Torskiy from Ukraine.

 The Hevelius Award – for outstanding service in the development of navigation - was granted to Professor Andrzej Felski.